Whitehaven Beach Queensland: The Ultimate Guide to Visiting the Whitsunday Islands Crown Jewel

 Can you swim at Whitehaven Beach?

-As the water at Whitehaven Beach in the Whitsunday Islands is shallow it is perfect for swimming.
-There are also no swells or dangerous rips to concern yourself with and the temperature of the water is always quite nice.
+As the water at Whitehaven Beach in the Whitsunday Islands is shallow, it is perfect for swimming all year round.
+Generally, there are also no swells or dangerous rips to concern yourself with and the temperature of the water is always quite nice, even in winter.

 How long should I spend on Whitehaven Beach Whitsundays?